ruyakubu/BUILD-AzureML-workshop/README.md

 * *test_dataset* - the registered testing dataset location
 * *target_column_name* - the target column our model is trying to predict
 * *categorical_column_names* - the columns in our dataset that have non-numeric values

+We set the timeout to 2400 seconds to give the pipeline job enough time to complete running each component.

 ``` python
         # Initiate the RAIInsights